dedis/cothority/bevm/README.md

 are currently supported on a best-effort basis by https://C4DT.org, who contributed it.
 While C4DT and DEDIS continue to experiment with this code, it is not yet bound by our normal commitments to backwards compatibility within a major release.
 We expect to stabilise this new feature in an upcoming major release (v4.x.y, due February 2019).
+The `bevm` feature is only available in release binaries for Linux.
+If you are running a conode on another kind of server, you will need to add bevm to `../conode/conode.go` and build locally with `go build`.

 ## The ByzCoin Virtual Machine contract